Desperate Housewives: Production crew

+Filming

-FilmingDesperate Housewives was filmed on Panavision 35 mm cameras (except for the final season, which was shot digitally on the Arri Alexa).
+Desperate Housewives was filmed on Panavision 35 mm cameras (except for the final season, which was shot digitally on the Arri Alexa).
 It was broadcast in standard and widescreen high definition, though it was framed for the 4:3 aspect ratio until the final season.

 The set for Wisteria Lane, consisting mainly of facades but also of some actual houses, was located on the Universal Studios Hollywood back lot.
 It was referred to by film crews as Colonial Street, and has been used for several motion pictures and television shows since the mid-1940s.
 Notable productions that were filmed here include: So Goes My Love, Leave it to Beaver, The 'Burbs, Providence, Deep Impact, Bedtime for Bonzo, The Best Little Whorehouse in Texas, Gremlins, The Munsters, Psycho, Buffy the Vampire Slayer, and the Doris Day comedies The Thrill of It All and Send Me No Flowers.
 For the second season of Desperate Housewives, the street underwent some significant changes.
 Among the most noticeable of these changes was the removal of a church facade and a mansion in order to make room for Edie's house and a park.

 Interior sets were built on sound stages at Universal Studios Hollywood, some of which were duplicated in some form on the Wisteria Lane back lot for filming when conditions required it.

 Filming for the series ended April 26, 2012.